-We live for managed WordPress hosting.
-We want the RAIDBOXES Dashboard to remain at the top in the future – and that's what our new Chief Technical Officer (CTO) Thomas Goik is here to ensure.
-Learn more about his versatile work and about our team.
+We live Managed WordPress Hosting 100 percent.
+The Dashboard of Raidboxes shall remain number 1 in the future - this is ensured by our Chief Technical Officer (CTO) Thomas Goik among others.
+Learn more about his diverse work and about our team.

-Thomas, you're new on board as CTO.
+Thomas, you are new on board as CTO.
 What exactly does this job entail?
 And what does your day-to-day work look like?

-Yes, I'm new at RAIDBOXES.
-Previously, two colleagues had taken over this task on an interim basis.
-My task is relatively comprehensive, which is why I've divided it into several milestones.
+Yes, I am new at Raidboxes, previously two of our employees had taken over this task on an interim basis.
+My task is relatively comprehensive, which is why I have divided it into several milestones.

-Our product development tasks are very diverse.
+The tasks of our product development are very diverse.
 Which projects have priority for you and why?

-The tasks are indeed diverse and quite complex.
-We want to continue to be leaders in things like speed and reliability.
-However, I've noticed that we've lost the focus a bit.
+Indeed, the tasks are diverse and quite complex, and we want to continue to be leaders in things like speed and reliability.
+However, I have noticed that we have lost the focus a bit.
 Therefore, the highest priority for me is to bring more structure and thus more product responsibility into the teams.

 This allows us to focus more on development.
-We're currently working on the renewal of our interfaces in order to be able to offer even more functions.
+We are currently working on the renewal of our interfaces in order to be able to offer even more functionalities.

 A diverse and committed team

-I wouldn't say it's of my team, but rather "of the team".
-My first impression is that we can still move quite a lot.
-Both as a RAIDBOXES team and in the development itself.
+I wouldn't say it's my team, but rather "of the team".
+My first impression is that we can still move a lot.
+Both as a Raidboxes team and in the development itself.
 Our employees all have a lot of drive, I think we just need to channel the tasks a bit more.

 You have a lot of experience in managing software engineering.
 Every working environment has its own challenges.
-What challenges do you see at RAIDBOXES?
+What do you see at Raidboxes?
 And how do you tackle them?

-I have, in fact, worked with a wide variety of team structures.
+In fact, I have worked with a wide variety of team structures.
 And each team had its own dynamics and challenges.
-At RAIDBOXES , I think the task is first and foremost to redefine the focus.
-We started a lot of things and then sometimes lost sight of completing them.
+At Raidboxes, I think the task is first and foremost to redefine the focus.
+We started many things and sometimes lost sight of completing them.

-Therefore, the internal feeling has "spread" that we're not making progress in some areas.
+Therefore, the internal feeling has "spread" that we are not making progress at some points.
 As I said before, the first step is to structure teams around product areas and give them a clear mission.
-But we're also adapting our ways of working.
-By generating more feedback loops in order to act faster, for example.
+But we are also adapting our ways of working.
+For example, by generating more feedback loops in order to act faster.
 Fast and lean development is what will take us forward.

 The focus for the future

-Ha, I don't know if I really have such a good overview yet 🙂 However, I have made an effort to get to know RAIDBOXES from the outside first, in order to now work through what I've seen from the inside.
+Ha, I don't know if I really have such a good overview yet 🙂 However, I have made an effort to get to know Raidboxes from the outside first, in order to now work through what I have seen from the inside.
 It's always important for me to talk to all the staff - and not just stay in the technology department.
-I think that helped me to get a more rounded picture of the company.
+I think that helped me to get a more colourful picture.

 Yes, absolutely, I think processes can serve well.
 Especially in a start-up, where the focus can and must change quickly, processes can channel certain actions.
-In the last few years, I've had very good experiences with OKRs (Objectives and Key Results).
-I think that we at RAIDBOXES can certainly achieve something with this kind of focus.
+In the last few years I have had quite good experiences with OKRs (Objectives and Key Results).
+I think that we at Raidboxes can certainly achieve something with this kind of focus.

-In development, we'll focus more on our customers.
-We will take care of their needs and realize the whole thing more quickly through simpler development processes.
+In development, we will focus more on our customers.
+We will take care of their needs and realise the whole thing more quickly through simpler development processes.

 Why did you choose a WordPress web host as your employer?

-There are a few reasons that made me come to RAIDBOXES.
-I was looking for a company that sees fair play not only as a figurehead but that also wants to do things sustainably.
+There are a few reasons that made me come to Raidboxes\.
+I was looking for a company that sees fair play not only as a figurehead and that also wants to do things sustainably.

-WordPress Web hosting has not been a topic for me so far, but I've always had to do with server hosting in my previous roles.
-WordPress hosting was thus not an unknown topic for me.
-But in the last few years I've always stuck with providers like AWS or GCP.
-I guess I also missed the flair and the impact as an independent hosting provider.
+WordPress web hosting was not a topic for me before, but in my functions I always had to do with server hosting.
+Therefore, WordPress hosting is not an unknown topic for me.
+However, in the last few years I have always been stuck with providers like AWS or GCP.
+I guess I also missed the flair and impact as an independent hosting provider.

-We're regularly looking for new employees.
-What advice can you give people who are thinking about applying?
-Why should they apply to RAIDBOXES?
+We are regularly looking for new employees.
+What advice do you give potentially interested people?
+Why should they apply to us?

-We're especially interesting for people who are looking for new path – both in the WordPress environment and in hosting.
-As already mentioned, we want to stay at the top.
-And, to put it bluntly, we are of course looking for people who are steaming with mental effort.
-Above all, it's s important for us that the applicants have drive.
+We are especially interesting for people who are looking for new ways - both in the WordPress environment and in hosting.
+As already mentioned, we want to stay on top.
+And of course we're looking for people who like to smoke with mental effort, to put it bluntly.
+Above all, it is important for us that the applicants have drive, i.e. incentive.

-You live and work from Spain.
-Remote work is particularly successful at RAIDBOXES.
+You live and work in Spain.
+Raidboxes is very well positioned remotely.
 Nevertheless, how do you manage to stay close to the team?

-Yes, in my opinion, RAIDBOXES is a pioneer with its remote approach.
-Not only are we looking for people nationally, we also want to position ourselves internationally.
-And with be being located in Spain, it fits really well.
+Yes, Raidboxes is - in my opinion - a pioneer with its remote approach.
+Not only are they looking for people nationally, we also want to position ourselves internationally.
+And with my headquarters in Spain, I fit in very well.

-At the start, it was important for me that everyone gets the feeling that you can also build good connections via video conferencing.
+First of all, it was important for me that everyone gets the feeling that you can also build good connections via video conferencing.
 I have had many remote employees in the last few years.
-So I able to gain experience of how something like this works.
+And of course I was able to gain experience of how something like this works.

-I myself like to work with 1:1 meetings.
+I myself like to work with 1:1 arrangements.
 This form means a lot to me personally.
 Because I can pick up each person individually.
-But I think it's also important to have an open ear for staff and to listen properly.
+But I think it is also important to have an open ear for the staff and to listen.

-What do you do to balance your demanding job?
-How do you "come down" in the evening?
+What do you do to balance out your demanding job?
+How do you "come down" again in the evening?

-I've always been a team type of person and used to played 7-person football until the pandemic started.
-Unfortunately, these types of team sports have been cut back a lot by covid-19.
-My wife signed us up for the gym and then boxing to achieve some kind of a balance.
+I have always been a team type of person and had played 7-person football until Corona.
+However, these types of team sports have been cut back a lot by Corona.
+My wife signed us up at the gym and then at Boxes to get some balance.

-Boxing is a sport that I'd never had on my list.
+Boxesis a sport that I never had on my list.
 But since I've been doing it more intensively, I think it's a shame that I didn't try it out earlier.
-Thanks to my trainer (Carlos Ramos, EU Champion), I find the mental and physical balance to work.
+Thanks to my coach (Carlos Ramos, EU Champion) I find the mental and physical balance to work.